The Conway Fellowship for Jesuit Education 2014-2015

 - Expenses up to $5,000, as appropriate to the project, to be used within the time-frame of the project.

-- Consultation and assistance from the staff of the Center for Mission & Identity, including the Director of Faculty Programs (David Burns) and the Founding Director of the Institute (Debra Mooney), as well as from the Center for Teaching Excellence.
+- Consultation and assistance from the staff of the Center for Mission & Identity, including the Director of Faculty Programs (Sandy Richtermeyer) and the Founding Director of the Institute (Debra Mooney), as well as from the Center for Teaching Excellence.

 All full-time tenured or tenure-track faculty from all disciplines are eligible to apply.
 Applicants must submit proposals following the format outlined below.
 The application must concisely describe a plan for enhancing university education within the Jesuit tradition in today’s world.

-Applications will be reviewed by a four person panel (the Director of Faculty Programs in Mission & Identity, the Executive Director in Mission & Identity, one representative from the Faculty Development Committee, and a representative from the CTE).
+Applications will be reviewed by a four person panel including the Director of Faculty Programs in Mission & Identity (Richtermeyer), the Jesuit Scholar (Traub), a representative from the Faculty Development Committee (TBD), and a representative from the CTE (TBD).
 The panel will provide its own judgment regarding priority among the applications it reviews.
 The Associate Provost for Academic Affairs and Assistant to the President for Mission & Identity will have the final voice in selecting the Conway Fellow for Jesuit Education.

 - The application in the form outlined below